mschmitt/Dotfiles/README.md

 # Dotfiles

-I learned UNIX in them 1990s on AIX 3 and SINIX-Z, and I still try to stick with as vanilla an environment as possible, because I never know over what kind of machine I'm going find myself parachuting next.

-Nevertheless, I somewhat appreciate the following things:

-* vim Syntax Highlighting
-* white terminal background
-* super clean SSH agent environment

-This dotfiles repository does not work directly on the managed files, but I use an unbelievably awkward script "deploy.sh" that merges the repository onto the actual dotfiles.
+This dotfiles repository does not work directly on the managed files, but I use an unbelievably awful script "deploy.sh" that merges the repository onto the actual dotfiles.

 ## /Bash: Bash settings